Breaking News: Google Ads to Require Identity Verification

 Reaction from Industry

-The reaction by Digital marketers has been mixed.
-Some of the Concerns have been raised about the small arrow required to view the information.
+The digital marketers have had a mixed reaction.
+Some people have raised concerns about needing a small arrow to view the information.
 It is close to the title and may cost advertisers money as well as accidental ad clicks.

 Others are happy to see the change, noting the security aspect of keeping out unauthorized advertisers.